MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

 >[!NOTE]
->In new updates from the previous version of this article: Microsoft Authenticator is not yet FIPS 140 compliant on Android.
+>In new updates from the previous version of this article: Microsoft Authenticator isn't yet FIPS 140 compliant on Android.
 Microsoft Authenticator on Android is currently pending FIPS compliance certification to support our customers that may require FIPS validated cryptography.

-## Determining Microsoft Authenticator registration type in My Security-Info
+## Determining Microsoft Authenticator registration type in Security info
-Users can access [MySecurityInfo](https://aka.ms/mysecurityinfo) (see the URLs in the next section) or by selecting Security info from MyAccount to manage and add more Microsoft Authenticator registrations.
+Users can access [My Security info](https://aka.ms/mysecurityinfo) (see the URLs in the next section) or by selecting Security info from MyAccount to manage and add more Microsoft Authenticator registrations.
 Specific icons are used to differentiate whether the Microsoft Authenticator registration is passwordless phone sign-in or MFA.

 Authenticator registration type | Icon
 ------ | ------